What is ISO 22301? An Introduction to Business Continuity

 If you are looking to implement ISO 22301, or understand the current state of your bc controls, the first step is to perform a gap analysis.
 This will help you understand what needs to be done to conform to the standard in question.
 It will also reveal what you have already implemented, and what more you need to do.

 To help with this, we have built an automated tool which can take you through the standards line by line.
-For more information, please visit our website or book a call with our Operations Manager at a time that suits you.
+For more information, please visit our website or book a call with our Head of Operations at a time that suits you.